redisjohn/spfetch/README.md

 rflat can generate an up to date inventory of all clusters deployed.
 The inventory report is formatted as a multi-sheet excel workbook with multiple sheets.

 The cluster tab includes a list of all clusters.
-A tab is created for each cluster showing detailed information including version numbers of database and modules along with other key settings.
+A tab is created for each cluster showing detailed licensing information, version information and other settings.

 ```sh
   ./rflat --xls *